Moon River

 Creative Technologist

-Thomas is an alumni fellow of the RSC and associate artist at Portsmouth Guildhall.
-His work combines XR with human-centered storytelling, especially highlighting marginalised voices.
+Thomas is an RSC alumni fellow and associate artist at Portsmouth Guildhall.
+His work combines XR with human-centered storytelling, highlighting marginalised voices.

 Favourite moment: It all coming together.